hpi-swt2/compass-portal-red/features/support/README.md

 - All tests:
   `bundle exec cucumber`
 - All scenarios in a given file or folder:
-  `bundle exec gurke --drb features/my_feature.feature`
+  `bundle exec cucumber features/scenarios/my_feature.feature`
 - Just one scenario in a given file (specified by line):
+  `bundle exec cucumber features/scenarios/my_feature.feature:10`

+Default browser is chrome, if you want to change it set the environment variable `BROWSER` to another browser.
-  `bundle exec gurke --drb features/my_feature.feature:10`
+- e.g. `bundle exec cucumber BROWSER=firefox`

+You can also set the environment variable `HEADLESS` to true, if you want to run in headless mode.

 ## Writing Tests

-Features can be found in the `features/` directory.
+Features can be found in the `features/scenarios` directory.
 They consist of a generic description of the feature (this is a dummy feature file `my_feature.feature`),

 ```
 Feature: Search a person